Vekh Baraatan Challiyan

-Vekh Baraatan Challiyan is a 2017 Indian romantic comedy film directed by Ksshitij Chaudhary and written by Naresh Kathooria.
+Vekh Baraatan Challiyan is a 2017 Indian Punjabi romantic comedy film directed by Ksshitij Chaudhary and written by Naresh Kathooria.
+It has elements of Haryanvi due to the cultural mix in the story.
 Its principal cast includes Binnu Dhillon, Ranjit Bawa, Kavita Kaushik, Jaswinder Bhalla, and Karamjit Anmol.
 The film was produced by Karaj Gill, Amiek Virk & Jaspal Singh Sandhu.
 It was released worldwide on 28 July 2017 and turned out to be a superhit.

 Plot

 It is the story of Jaggi, a Sikh Jat from Punjab, who falls in love with Sarla, a Hindu Jat girl from Haryana, while being a part-time conductor on a bus owned by his father.
 When Jaggi along with his family pursues Sarla's family to agree for their marriage, a Pandit declares Jaggi to be Manglik and says that the marriage would result in Sarla's death.
 On being asked whether there is a way Jaggi could marry Sarla, the Pandit tells that Jaggi would first have to marry a black dog.
 In spite of his family's resistance, Jaggi agrees to find a black dog and marry it, just to clear his way for marrying Sarla.
 What follows is a roller-coaster of comic events.